Code-Institute-Submissions/prej-milestone-one/README.md

 - The band information was copied from [this site](https://www.fakepersongenerator.com/user-biography-generator)
 - The smooth scroll function was copied from [W3Schools](https://www.w3schools.com/howto/howto_css_smooth_scroll.asp)
+- The back to top function was copied from [this site](https://codepen.io/matthewcain/pen/ZepbeR)
 - All other content was written by myself

 ### Media